Lens-Particle Glaucoma (cont.)

 What symptoms did you have with lens-particle glaucoma?

-What treatment did you have for lens-particle glaucoma?
+What medications have you taken for lens-particle glaucoma?